BrigsLabs/judol/README.md

 # usage scenario
 1. in wilcard domain list use with unbound, [adguard home](https://github.com/AdguardTeam/AdGuardHome), [dnscrypt-proxy](https://github.com/DNSCrypt/dnscrypt-proxy) or similar proxy dns. dst-nat your router dns on port 53/udp or with 853/tcp to your internal proxy.
-2. in ips list use with firewall chains for outbound connection ex, fort-firewall opensource firewall for windows.
+2. in ips list use with firewall chains for outbound connection ex, [fort-firewall](https://github.com/tnodir/fort) opensource firewall for windows. or use [csf firewall](https://configserver.com/configserver-security-and-firewall/) in production environment.
 3. recommeded using list together with vpn, proxy and doh server list from [hagezi repo](https://github.com/hagezi/dns-blocklists)